 PLEASE UPDATE YOUR MOBILE NUMBER!

-Gold Street Surgery will shortly be installing a new, improved text appointment reminder and information service.
+Gold Street Surgery has installed a new, improved text appointment reminder and information service.
 This will enable the surgery to send you reminders and invitations for health reviews and promotions as well as reminders for any appointments you've booked.
 To make the best use of this, it is important that we have your up-to-date mobile phone details and your consent.
 If you've changed your mobile phone number please let us know as soon as possible.
 If you would like to opt out of receiving text messages for any reason, please let us know.

 IMPORTANT - ORDERING REPEAT MEDICATION